-Satish is considered as the face of Western classical music in Trivandrum and is well known all over the country for this encouragement and patronage of the same.
+Satish was considered as the face of Western classical music in Trivandrum and is well known all over the country for this encouragement and patronage of the same.
 He started as the program executive in the All India Radio (AIR) for Western classical music and international programmes of India.
 Although his main line of businesses was alternate construction materials and energy, he was invited to head the Yamaha music Division in Muscat, Oman, wherein he won the best manager award from 67 countries under Yamaha Gulf.
 He has played important roles in bringing up Bangalore School of Music in it’s early years before departing to the Gulf.
 Today he has dedicated himself to popularising and education of Western classical music and instruments in Trivandrum.
 He is also the Founder Director of Trivandrum Centre for performing arts that hosted and conducted 16 high quality classical music concerts in Trivandrum in 2017-18 alone.
-He was instrumental in getting Trivandrum’s first Grand Piano for concerts
+He was instrumental in getting Trivandrum’s first Grand Piano for concerts.
+Satish was instrumental in selecting our first batch of musicians and has set the tone for our concerts and sessions.
+Satish passed away during the first month of our operations on 12 September 2018 and he is dearly missed by both the music world of Trivandrum as well as our Academy8

 Jelaja(sometimes spelled as Jalaja) is one of the most influential actors of Indian movie industry, as one of the pioneers of Method Acting known for her award winning roles.
 A quick Google search will show the sheer size of her body of work as an actor, which runs to nearly a hundred plus movies.
 Predominantly in the artistically significant Malayalam language movie industry, Jelaja has worked with some of the most celebrated and influential directors down the history.
 She took a break from acting in the past twenty years, after her marriage and shift to the Kingdom of Bahrain.
 Since 2017, she has moved back to Trivandrum and is an active jurist for State’s film festivals.
 She is also the recipient of the Kerala state best actress award.
 She has been a great positive influence in the way the music Academy is planned to be.